An extensive article with lots of photos and interview with Thomas

 Meanwhile, Schoos has continued his career as an artist and painter, contributing original works to many of his projects and even incorporating art into the structure and design of his restaurants.
 For instance, the award-winning Morimoto Mexico City drew on the modernist design of the Camino Real Hotel to inspire a restaurant with a cubist structure that contains numerous massive canvases by Thomas as well as an unusual “rope-art” installation that literally ties the whole restaurant together.
 Herringbone includes original paintings by Schoos as well as art made out of lobster traps containing lacquered puffer fish.
 Recently, Schoos designed an “art-restaurant” in Manhattan for chef Morimoto called Tribeca Canvas.
 The venue features original canvases by Schoos (hence the name Tribeca “Canvas”) that cover the walls and ceiling, creating a graphical forest.
 Schoos’ paintings may also be seen in galleries around the world, as well as dozens of private homes.

-In addition to designing work for clients, Schoos has recently been creating his own new restaurant brands that he will design as well as co-own, including a new beach-themed coffee shop/restaurant called Beach Nation set to open in West Hollywood in 2013.
+In addition to designing work for clients, Schoos has recently been creating his own new restaurant brands that he will design as well as co-own, including a new beach-themed coffee shop/restaurant called Beach Nation that opened this May in West Hollywood.
 He is also developing an Alpine-themed restaurant called Ludwig that will open next year at the Original Farmer’s Market/The Grove in L.A.
 This year, Schoos opened a new showroom/retail store called Schoos Night next to the Schoos Design offices in West Hollywood.
 Click here for info on Schoos Night.

 When he is not working – or even when he is! -- Thomas loves to travel and collect treasures from around the world for use in his own artwork, for design projects, or to sell in Schoos Night.